 - London Cannon Street - a commuter station serving the City of London (ie the financial district) with platforms extending onto the river.
 The original victorian concourse was replaced by a bland 1960s building, but the red brick walls and towers at the river end have been refurbished.
 Trains using the station have to negotiate a tight curve around Southwark Cathedral, which causes a lot of wear and tear on the wheels.

-- Recently reconstructed, and now uniquely has platforms running across the River Thames with entrances on both banks.
+- Reconstructed between 2009 and 2012, and now uniquely has platforms running across the River Thames with entrances on both banks.

 - Some Blackfriars trains used to be continue northward to a terminus at Holborn Viaduct.
 This was demolished and replaced by City Thameslink, on the Thameslink route between Blackfriars and St Pancras International.